CBT

 What our client's say about us

-• From the moment you walk into the room you feel the warmth of Sarah’s personality.
+• From the moment you walk into the room you feel the warmth of Sarah Hall’s personality.
 She is very good at assessing how to help you and does it with gentle steps.
 She has been an enormous help and encouragement to me as we have worked together on my phobia and OCD.
 I recommend her very highly indeed.

 • Over the years, in our sessions there were many tears, laughter and so many aha moments, where I had gradually began to see the light again, my wounded heart could open a little more and my mind could turn that corner, to see things a little differently.

-• Sarah helped me to stop smoking with hypnotherapy.
+• Sarah Hall helped me to stop smoking with hypnotherapy.
 I still see her from time to time for anxiety.

 I am still a none smoker!

-• I came to Sarah for CBT.
+• I came to Sarah Hall for CBT.
 I’d been signed off from work and had some serious stress issues.
 Sarah listened and helped me to make sense of the confusion I was feeling.
 She also taught me ways to help myself.
 I feel strong and in control now.

-• I was unimaginably fortunate to have met Sarah after I had lost my mother to cancer.
+• I was unimaginably fortunate to have met Sarah Hall after I had lost my mother to cancer.
 I was in excrutiating emotional pain.
 Swaying daily between anxiety, depression guilt, deep despair and insomnia.
 I really couldn’t see the light at the end of the tunnel, my world as I had known it had collapsed.
 On reflection I remember that I had almost crawled into Sarah’s room seeking some relief from my pain

 Let's talk...